Becoming BMitzvah at Mishkan

 At Mishkan Chicago, we’ve crafted a unique BMitzvah program that speaks to our values of justice seeking, community building, and joyful inspiration.

-Before we say the Shema in a traditional morning prayer service, we remind ourselves what being Jewish is all about.
-It’s about love, it’s about action, it’s about knowing where you come from and standing confidently as Jew with a sense of ownership as part of a larger community.
+Before we say the Shema in a traditional morning prayer service, we remind ourselves what being Jewish is all about: love, action, knowing where you come from, and standing confidently as Jew with a sense of ownership as part of a larger community.
 At Mishkan, BMitzvah is an incredible opportunity not just for a Jewish teen, but for their entire family to build toward this vision.

-If you are interested in your child becoming BMitzvah with Mishkan, please email Aviva at [email protected].
+If you are interested in your child becoming BMitzvah with Mishkan, please email Eli.

 Our Community

 At Mishkan, no one goes through the BMitzvah process alone.
-You’ll connect with other teens and their families through our Kehilat BMitzvah Sunday workshops (more on those below), with other Mishkanites at Shabbat services leading up to your BMitzvah and beyond, and with your wider communities and the world through your tzedek/justice project work.
+You’ll connect with other teens and their families through our Kehilat BMitzvah workshops (more on those below), with other Mishkanites at Shabbat services leading up to your BMitzvah and beyond, and with your wider communities and the world through your tzedek/justice project.

 BMitzvah Timeline